andreihq/binance-dumper/readme.md

 minSellPrice | DECIMAL | The minimum price.
 Script won't place orders below this price.
 startingPrice | DECIMAL | The first order price.
 Script uses this price to place the first order when trading opens and order book is empty.
 priceDelta | DECIMAL | Price difference (expressed in percentage) between order price and current best price when script adjusts order price to match current bid.
 Example: If we set *priceDelta = 0.03* and current order price is 100$, when best bid price moves below 97$ (3%), the old order will be cancelled and new order will be created with the price set to current bid.
+limitDepth | DECIMAL | Defines how deep into order book the limit order sell price is set.
+For example, if current best bid is 100, setting limitDepth to 0.05, will place limit order with sell price of 95.
+(5% deep into the order book from the best bid)